leonstel/leonstel.github.io/blogs/gmap2.md

 maps object and other code is not meant to touch that.
 The idea is that other code could call methods on the GoogleMapInstance to do something with the map such as adding or moving markers.

+#### Mini Api
 Only one raw google maps object reference will live in the application and it will be reused when switching maps.
 This makes it easy for external code to do things with the map as well they only have to call methods on the GoogleMapInstance.
 Because every code deals with the same google map object reference changes made from another place will reflect directly on the map.
 For example you have created a google map via the GoogleMapInstance and have put that reference in the DOM.
 If somewhere else at a later time asynchronously fetched some api data and added markers via the GoogleMapInstance in its response then those marker will directly be visible on the earlier created map.
 No need to keep track of multiple google map references and their markers.

-#### Mini Api
+It is kind of a internal mini API.

 - why
     - initializes raw gmap obj